Academic Affairs Manual (ACD)

 D. Authority and Functions

-1. The Academic Assembly shall have the power, subject to the authority of the Board of Regents, and to the limitations hereinafter provided, to propose on all matters of educational policy, faculty grievance, faculty personnel, financial affairs, university support services, and all other matters affecting the faculty and academic professional role in the university, its branch campuses which are not separately accredited, research parks, and other facilities.
-The Academic Assembly normally will exercise this power through its representative body, the Academic Senate.
-Nothing in this constitution and bylaws is intended to imply assumption of powers not available by state law or policies of the Board of Regents.
+1. The Academic Assembly shall have the power, subject to the authority of the Arizona Board of Regents, and to the limitations hereinafter provided, to propose on all matters of educational policy, faculty grievance, faculty personnel, faculty-student policies, financial affairs, university support services, and all other matters affecting the faculty and academic professional role in the university, its campuses, research parks, and other facilities.
+The Academic Assembly normally will exercise this power through its representative body, the University Senate.
+Nothing in this constitution and bylaws is intended to imply assumption of powers not available by state law or policies of the Arizona Board of Regents.

-2. The records of the Academic Assembly shall be kept by the secretary for the use of the Academic Assembly and the Board of Regents.
+2. The secretary is responsible for keeping the records of the Academic Assembly for the use of the Academic Assembly and the Arizona Board of Regents.

 A. Membership